ancheetah/github-user-search/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size [TODO]
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page [TODO]
 - Search for GitHub users by their username
 - See relevant user information based on their search
-- Switch between light and dark themes [TODO]
+- Switch between light and dark themes
 - **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Demo